InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

-    ✓ should allow another depositor to withdraw a non-zero balance (20953 gas) ✓ should not allow non-sysadmins to set current series (22111 gas) ✓ should not allow system administrator to set current series if contract not paused (22334 gas) ✓ should allow system administrator to set current series if paused (86451 gas) ✓ should reflect change of series in newly minted primes (662971 gas) ✓ should not allow non-sysadmins to set current generation (22088 gas) ✓ should not allow system administrator to set current generation if contract not paused (22311 gas) ✓ should allow system administrator to set current generation if paused; series is reset (93968 gas) ✓ should reflect change of generation and series in newly minted primes (632971 gas)
+    ✓ should allow another depositor to withdraw a non-zero balance (20953 gas) ✓ should not allow non-sysadmins to set current series (22111 gas) ✓ should not allow system administrator to set current series if contract not paused (22334 gas) ✓ should allow system administrator to set current series if paused (86394 gas) ✓ should reflect change of series in newly minted primes (663916 gas) ✓ should not allow non-sysadmins to set current generation (22088 gas) ✓ should not allow system administrator to set current generation if contract not paused (22311 gas) ✓ should allow system administrator to set current generation if paused; series is reset (93911 gas) ✓ should reflect change of generation and series in newly minted primes (633916 gas)

   Contract: AvastarTeleporter
-    ✓ should not allow system administrator to approve trait access for another user's primes (24574 gas) ✓ should not allow minter to approve trait access for another user's primes (24574 gas) ✓ should not allow an unapproved stranger to use traits on a prime (23325 gas) ✓ should allow owner to approve trait access for a specific set of their primes (89238 gas) ✓ should allow a handler to use traits for primes they are approved for (44084 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (23325 gas) ✓ should not allow an approved handler to set a previously used trait to unused (100252 gas) ✓ should allow anyone to render the art for a given Avastar ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID ✓ should allow anyone to retrieve the tokenURI for a given Avastar by Token ID ✓ should allow anyone to retrieve the mediaURI for a given Avastar by Token ID ✓ should allow anyone to retrieve the viewURI for a given Avastar by Token ID ✓ should allow anyone to get the metadata for an avastar ✓ should allow anyone to render the art for a given Avastar
+    ✓ should allow anyone to retrieve the AvastarMetadata contract address ✓ should not allow system administrator to approve trait access for another user's primes (24903 gas) ✓ should not allow minter to approve trait access for another user's primes (24903 gas) ✓ should not allow an unapproved stranger to use traits on a prime (23681 gas) ✓ should allow owner to approve trait access for a specific set of their primes (89918 gas) ✓ should allow a handler to use traits for primes they are approved for (113264 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (23681 gas) ✓ should not allow an approved handler to set a previously used trait to unused (86909 gas) ✓ should allow anyone to see a prime's replication flags reflect authorized usage ✓ should allow anyone to render the art for a given Avastar ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID ✓ should allow anyone to render the art for a given Avastar ✓ should allow anyone to retrieve the tokenURI for a given Avastar by Token ID ✓ should revert when trying to retrieve the tokenURI for an invalid Token ID

   Contract: PrimeFactory
-    ✓ should not allow system administrator to create a prime (24639 gas) ✓ should not allow non-minters to create a prime (24639 gas) ✓ should allow minter to create a prime (507023 gas) ✓ should allow minter to create a prime in same generation but different series, token id and serial both increase (582407 gas)
+    ✓ should not allow system administrator to create a prime (24703 gas) ✓ should not allow non-minters to create a prime (24703 gas) ✓ should allow minter to create a prime (508055 gas) ✓ should allow minter to create a prime in same generation but different series, token id and serial both increase (583375 gas)
-    ✓ should allow minter to create a prime different generation first series, token id increases and serial resets (582279 gas)
+    ✓ should allow minter to create a prime different generation first series, token id increases and serial resets (583311 gas)
-    ✓ should not allow minter to create a prime in the same generation with the same trait hash (25660 gas) ✓ should allow minter to create a prime in a different generation with same trait hash (582343 gas) ✓ should allow anyone to retrieve a prime by generation and serial number ✓ should allow anyone to retrieve a prime by token id ✓ should allow anyone to retrieve a prime's replication flags by token id
+    ✓ should not allow minter to create a prime in the same generation with the same trait hash (25660 gas) ✓ should allow minter to create a prime in a different generation with same trait hash (583311 gas) ✓ should allow anyone to retrieve a prime by generation and serial number ✓ should allow anyone to retrieve a prime by token id ✓ should allow anyone to retrieve a prime's replication flags by token id

   Contract: ReplicantFactory
-    ✓ should not allow system administrator to create a replicant (24475 gas) ✓ should not allow non-minters to create a replicant (24475 gas) ✓ should not allow minter to create a replicant with a hash used by a prime in same generation (25496 gas) ✓ should allow minter to create a replicant (382027 gas) ✓ should allow minter to create a replicant same generation, serial increases (397347 gas) ✓ should allow minter to create a replicant different generation, token id increases and serial resets (382283 gas) ✓ should not allow minter to create a replicant in the same generation with the same trait hash (25432 gas) ✓ should allow minter to create a replicant in a different generation with same trait hash (382283 gas) ✓ should allow anyone to retrieve a replicant by generation and serial number ✓ should allow anyone to retrieve a replicant by token id
+    ✓ should not allow system administrator to create a replicant (24453 gas) ✓ should not allow non-minters to create a replicant (24453 gas) ✓ should not allow minter to create a replicant with a hash used by a prime in same generation (25474 gas) ✓ should allow minter to create a replicant (382005 gas) ✓ should allow minter to create a replicant same generation, serial increases (397325 gas) ✓ should allow minter to create a replicant different generation, token id increases and serial resets (382261 gas) ✓ should not allow minter to create a replicant in the same generation with the same trait hash (25410 gas) ✓ should allow minter to create a replicant in a different generation with same trait hash (382261 gas) ✓ should allow anyone to retrieve a replicant by generation and serial number ✓ should allow anyone to retrieve a replicant by token id

   Contract: TraitFactory
-    ✓ should allow sysadmin to create a trait (2442058 gas) ✓ should allow anyone to retrieve a trait's info
+    ✓ should allow sysadmin to create a trait (2442123 gas) ✓ should allow anyone to retrieve a trait's info
-    ✓ should allow sysadmin to retrieve a trait's art ✓ should not allow non-sysadmins to create traits (181321 gas) ✓ should not allow non-sysadmins to retrieve a trait's art ✓ should allow sysadmin to create and retrieve another trait (1947133 gas) ✓ should allow sysadmin to create a trait and extend its art (39297959 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180668 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (180984 gas) ✓ should not allow sysadmin to create traits when contract is paused (238845 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117063 gas) ✓ should allow anyone to retrieve the artist attribution for a generation ✓ should allow anyone to retrieve the combined artist attribution for a generation
+    ✓ should allow sysadmin to retrieve a trait's art ✓ should not allow non-sysadmins to create traits (181450 gas) ✓ should not allow non-sysadmins to retrieve a trait's art ✓ should allow sysadmin to create and retrieve another trait (1947262 gas) ✓ should allow sysadmin to create a trait and extend its art (39313624 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180733 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (181113 gas) ✓ should not allow sysadmin to create traits when contract is paused (238941 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117041 gas) ✓ should allow anyone to retrieve the combined artist attribution for a generation

-  105 passing (2m)
+  112 passing (2m)

 ```

 #### ** Gas by Contract Method **